harrisonlab/Metabarcoding_projects/statistical analysis.md

 ### phyloseq
 Import biom table, taxonomy and sample data into a phyloseq object Create phyloseq object in R

+The taxonomy imported from UPARSE doesn't include rank names and adds extra stuff to the taxa names (k__,p__ and etc.) phyloTaxaTidy will fix this and change "unknown" to the lowest known rank (and append a character indicating rank)
 ```{r}
 library("phyloseq")
 biom_file = "16S.taxa.biom"